Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/keys/README.md

 ```

 ### Async operations
-Python’s [asyncio package](https://pypi.org/project/asyncio/) (introduced in Python 3.4) and its two keywords `async` and `await` serves to declare, build, execute, and manage asynchronous code.
+Python’s [asyncio package](https://pypi.org/project/asyncio/)and its two keywords `async` and `await` serves to declare, build, execute, and manage asynchronous code.
 The package supports async API on Python 3.5+ and is identical to synchronous API.

 The following examples provide code snippets for performing async operations in the Key Client library: